oodx/prontodb/docs/CURSOR_CONCEPT.md

 - ✅ **Direct database access preserved** - emergency access always possible

 This design ensures that **cursor convenience never creates lock-in** while providing powerful enterprise features for those who need them.

+Clarifications of the --meta flag and meta feature

+The --meta flag should be a global flag that
+  can:

+  1. Alter the meta path per command - changing the meta context dynamically
+  2. Update the cursor file with the new meta context
+  3. Apply the fourth layer of addressing transparently
+  4. Must be resolved before dispatchers run - in the global argument parsing